rankingdigitalrights/index2018/app/report/appendix/index.md

 All companies evaluated in the Index are multinational corporations listed on a major stock exchange.
 The following factors influenced company selection:

-- **User Base:** The companies in the Index have a significant footprint in the areas where they operate.
+- **User base:** The companies in the Index have a significant footprint in the areas where they operate.
 The telecommunications companies have a substantial user base in their home markets, and the internet companies have a large number of global users as identified by established global traffic rankings such as Alexa.
 The policies and practices of the selected companies, and their potential to improve, thus affect a large percentage of the world’s 4.2 billion internet users.[[109]](#footnotes)

 - **Geographic reach and distribution:** The Index includes companies that are headquartered in North America, Europe, Africa, Asia, and the Middle East, and collectively, the companies in the Index have users in many regions around the world.